armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.createApplication.md

 ## Example Policy

-- This policy will disable the ability to create new applications for non-admin users unless their role is 'applicationCreators'
+- This policy disables the ability to create new applications for non-admin users unless their role is 'applicationCreators'.

   {{< prism lang="rego" line-numbers="true" >}}
   package spinnaker.http.authz